TheDreamLabUK/logseqSpringThing/docs/server/models.md

 pub struct SimulationParams {
     pub iterations: u32,
     pub spring_strength: f32,
-    pub repulsion_strength: f32, // Note: field name might be repulsion_strength
+    pub repulsion_strength: f32,
     pub damping: f32,
+    pub time_step: f32,
     pub max_repulsion_distance: f32,
-    // pub viewport_bounds: f32, // This specific field might not exist; bounds are often implicitly handled or part of PhysicsSettings pub mass_scale: f32,
+    pub mass_scale: f32,
     pub boundary_damping: f32,
-    pub enable_bounds: bool, // This is usually part of PhysicsSettings in AppFullSettings pub time_step: f32,
+    pub enable_bounds: bool,
+    pub viewport_bounds: f32,
+    pub collision_radius: f32,
+    pub max_velocity: f32,
-    // pub phase: SimulationPhase, // If used, SimulationPhase would be an enum
+    pub phase: SimulationPhase,
-    // pub mode: SimulationMode,   // If used, SimulationMode would be an enum
+    pub mode: SimulationMode,
-    // Other fields like collision_radius, max_velocity, repulsion_distance might be here or in PhysicsSettings
 }
 ```
 Note: Some physics parameters like `gravity_strength` and `center_attraction_strength` are part of `PhysicsSettings` within the main `AppFullSettings` and are used to influence the `SimulationParams` at runtime, but are not direct fields of this struct.
+The `viewport_bounds`, `collision_radius`, `max_velocity`, `enable_bounds` fields are directly part of `SimulationParams` in `src/models/simulation_params.rs` and are influenced by `PhysicsSettings`.

 ### Usage
 -   Configuring the physics engine for graph layout.